NXWeb-Group/Supernova/README.md

 # Supernova

-Supernova is an Ultraviolet based proxy
+Supernova is an Ultraviolet and Scramjet based proxy

 ## Install